 Franklin is a somewhat small city located in the state of Virginia.
 With a population of 8,490 people and two constituent neighborhoods, Franklin is the 78th largest community in Virginia.

 Franklin is an extremely ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Franklin include Irish, African, German, and Scottish.
+Important ancestries of people in Franklin include English, Irish, German, and Scottish.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Tagalog.